mworion/MountWizzard4/docs/source/install/mw4.rst

 internal updater and using the script is not necessary.
 The command script updates to the latest release.

-.. note:: All alpha or beta releases are left out !
+.. note:: You only could update to official releases.
+Beta's are not possible.